 If you have followed my series, you know that I have walked through all aspects of the MTSS process - from identifying students for tiers to Progress Monitoring to the intervention itself.

 One important type of data to highlight is norm-referenced percentile scores.
 This data is super relevant to managing student tier placement and movement.

-When we think about Best practices for RtI a great option is nationally norm-referenced scores to determine which students in a school or district are recommended for intervention services.
+Nationally norm-referenced scores are used to determine which students in a school or district are recommended for intervention services.
 Using nationally normed data allows you to see where your students stand in comparison to the larger group interacting with the same assessment.

 Before we dive into more specifics let’s define a norm-referenced score.
 A norm-referenced score compares an individual’s performance with the performance of others within a relevant norm group.
 For example, when looking at all second-grade students around the nation, where does this second-grade student fall in comparison.